 Before you update x86 BootBIOS, decide which utility to use.
 Emulex offers a variety of utilities that you can use to update x86 BootBIOS.
 The utilities that you can use depend on your operating system and, in some cases, driver:

 Operating System lputilnt elxcfg lputil lp6dutil

 Windows Х Х Х

 Linux Х Х

 Solaris (x86 system) Х Х

-SCSIport Miniport and Storport Miniport drivers only FC Port driver only Requires DOS (will not run in a DOS window)
+^{} SCSIport Miniport and Storport Miniport drivers only

 After you decide which utility to use, see the appropriate update procedures: